 “It’s a good place to observe life.”

-As I relaxed with wine and conversation, he excused the medical texts splayed on the coffee table, turned on his 8-track, stereo, tape recorder and pretended to show me the apartment.
+As I relaxed with a second glass of wine and conversation, he excused the medical texts splayed on the coffee table, turned on his 8-track, stereo, tape recorder and pretended to show me the apartment.

-I thought he might be seeking to dance when he reached to my hand clutching the purse strap.
-Instead, he took hold of the wrist and led me up the stairs, relaxed and calm, as if it was just another part of the apartment.
+I thought he might be seeking to dance when after he handed me a refilled wine glass and reached for my left hand clutching my purse.
+Instead, he took hold of the wrist and led me up the stairs, relaxed and calm, as if it was just another part of the apartment to inspect.
 The ending lyrics Midnight at the Oasis played as we ascended.